- 3 July 2014

 Legacy Recordings Releasing Studio Rio Presents: The Brazil Connection, Iconic Vocal Recordings Fused With New Brazilian Grooves via Production Vision of The Berman Brothers

-Celebrates the All In One Rhythm™ Theme of 2014 FIFA World Cup Brazil™ with 12 New Brazilian Arrangements of Classic Vocal Tracks by Aretha Franklin, Bill Withers, the Isley Brothers, Marvin Gaye, Nina Simone and More
+Celebrates the All In One Rhythm™ Theme of 2014 FIFA World Cup Brazil™ With 12 New Brazilian Arrangements of Classic Tracks By Bill Withers, the Isley Brothers, Marvin Gaye, Nina Simone, and More

 * * * * *